Four Tips for Living Well With Lewy Body Dementia

 After having a difficult day a year or two ago, I wrote a blog about Six Brains in One Day.
 This blog explores six different emotions I experienced all in one day.
 That day I felt slowness, cheerfulness, laughter, along with emotions I refer to as tired brain, sizzling brain and fried brain.
 Once I hit fried brain, there was nothing left to do but rest.

-In honor of Lewy Body Dementia Awareness Month, I want to offer four tips for living well with the disease.
+I want to offer four tips for living well with the disease.
 Depression and anxiety are common in people living with the disease.
 Amidst our feelings of loneliness, helplessness and boredom, there is a path forward.

 The catalyst for my path forward was to NOT let LBD define me.
 I am still Robert.
 In order to do this, there were several things I needed to focus on.
 Initially, I needed to ACCEPT my diagnosis unconditionally.
 That meant that I had to accept my diagnosis not only in my head but also my heart.

 Secondly is SOCIALIZATION.
 Socialization is a lifeline.
 It’s easy for us to focus on losing friends and when no one seems to be concerned about what we’re going through.
 I found Virtual Memory Care Cafes through Dementia Mentors and it helped me reconnect.
 This site allows people living with dementia to connect with others right from the comfort of your own home.
 Through this site, you can even ask for a mentor that is living with the same form of dementia as you.